triton-inference-server/tutorials/Quick_Deploy/vLLM/README.md

 docker run -it --net=host -v ${PWD}:/workspace/ nvcr.io/nvidia/tritonserver:23.08-py3-sdk bash
 ```

-Within the container, run the [`client.py`](client.py) as:
+Within the container, run [`client.py`](client.py) with:

 ```
 python3 client.py
 ```

-The client reads prompts from [prompts.txt](prompts.txt) file, sends them to Triton server for inference and stores the results into a file named `results.txt` by default.
+The client reads prompts from the [prompts.txt](prompts.txt) file, sends them to Triton server for
+inference, and stores the results into a file named `results.txt` by default.

 The output of the client should look like below: